-Accommodation Policy: Once accepted to the College, students who wish to receive reasonable accommodations must officially request those accommodations by completing and submitting the required Confidential Student Disclosure and Accommodations Request Form which is accessible on the College website and/or by request from the Office of Academic Assistance.
-Along with this form, students must provide official supportive documentation of a recent medical and/or psycho-educational evaluation, completed in the last three (3) years.
-Documentation for a psychological disorder should be current within the last twelve (12) Documentation must define the disability according to professional standards, list the recommended accommodations, and explain the rationale for those accommodations with regard to the student's specific disability.
-Upon submitting this documentation, and meeting with the Director of Academic Assistance, the student will be informed of the accommodations that the College can provide and the procedures for obtaining these accommodations on an annual basis.
+Accommodation Policy: Once accepted to Belmont Abbey College, students who wish to receive reasonable accommodations must officially request those accommodations by completing and submitting the required Confidential Student Disclosure and Accommodations Request Form, which is accessible on the College website and/or by request from the Office of Academic Assistance.
+Along with this form, students must provide official supportive documentation of a recent medical assessment and/or psycho-educational evaluation, preferably completed in the last three (3) years.
+Documentation for a psychological disorder should be current within the last twelve (12) months.
+Documentation must define the disability according to professional standards, list the recommended accommodations, and explain the rationale for those accommodations with regard to the student's specific disability.
+Upon submitting this documentation, and meeting with the Accessibility Services Coordinator, the student will be informed of the accommodations that the College can provide and the procedures for obtaining these accommodations on an annual basis.